bestwebsoft/htaccess-wordpress-plugin/readme.txt

 The.htaccess is located in the site root.
 With your FTP program or via Сpanel go to the site root, open the .htaccess file and delete the necessary strings manually.
 Please make use of the following information: http://codex.wordpress.org/FTP_Clients

-= I have some problems with the plugin's work.
-What Information should I provide to receive proper support? =

-Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
-If no, please provide the following data along with your problem's description:
-1. the link to the page where the problem occurs
-2. the name of the plugin and its version.
-If you are using a pro version - your order number.
-3. the version of your WordPress installation
-4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>

 = How to use the other language files with the Htaccess? =

 Here is an example for German language files.